Local public school board satisfied with recent dismissal of trustee’s legal challenge | InQuinte.ca

 As a part of this ruling, specific documents will remain sealed and confidential, which the board is integral to good governance and supported by the Education Act and the Municipal Freedom of Information and Protection of Privacy Act.

 The decision also affirms that the Board of Trustees acted reasonably and without bias.
-The court’s decision is a public document.
+The court’s decision is public document which can be accessed through the board’s public statement here.

 “We have maintained full confidence in the decisions of the Board of Trustees throughout this process,” said Dr. Kari Kramp, Chair of the Board.
 “The court’s decisive ruling validates the integrity of our governance.
 We can now put this matter to rest and return our full attention to student achievement and well-being.”